ubergeekzone/bitbucket-issues/README.md

 # bitbucket-issues

 A simple BitBucket issue tracker.
-DEVELOPMENT IN PROGRESS, STILL NOT SYNCED TO BITBUCKET YET.
+Shows you current bitbucket issues that are new/open

 ## Use

-If you select `Packages` -> `BitBucket Issues` -> `Issues`, then Atom will fetch the issues connected to the current repo's origin repo, assuming it's on BitBucket.
+If you select `Packages` -> `BitBucket Issues` -> `Open/New Issues for this repo`, then Atom will fetch the issues connected to the current repo's origin repo, assuming it's on BitBucket.
 Easy peasy.